siriscmv/game-engine/README.md

   <summary>MacOS (Silicon)</summary>

 ## Requirements
 - Install SDL2: `brew install sdl2`
 - Install CMake: `brew install cmake`

 ## Building and running
 - Note: Pre-built binary can be found at `./build/GameEngine` (running this still requires SDL2 to be installed)
 - To compile and run the game: `cmake -S . -B build && cmake --build build && ./build/GameEngine`
+- In `CMakeLists.txt`, if `GameEngine/main.cpp` is included as an executable inside `add_executable()`, then the game engine itself will be executed
+- If you wish to run the actual game, include `Game/main.cpp` instead of `GameEngine/main.cpp`

 </details>

 ## Keybindings